-The unified justice system of South Dakota consists of a Supreme Court, Circuit Courts, and Magistrate Courts.
+The unified justice system of SD consists of a Supreme Court, Circuit Courts, and Magistrate Courts.
 It is one of the most straightforward court systems in the United States.

 The Supreme Court is the highest court in the state and the only appellate court.
 This court has one Chief Justice and four Associate Justices.
 They are appointed by the state Governor from five judicial districts.
 They first serve three-year terms and then if re-elected they serve an eight-year term.
 All the justices vote on a Chief Justice to serve as the head of the judicial system.

 Along with processing appeals, the Supreme Court has general supervisory authority over all other lower courts.
 Additionally, the Supreme Court has the power "to issue original or remedial writs and advise the Governor on issues concerning the Governor's executive powers."

-Along with the main trial courts, South Dakota has split out divisions called "problem-solving courts" to address things like drug and alcohol addiction and veterans’ issues.
+Along with the main trial courts, this state has split out divisions called "problem-solving courts" to address things like drug and alcohol addiction and veterans’ issues.

-Although they use a simplified justice system, South Dakota has an extensive judicial branch website with resources for the public, litigants, attorneys, and the internal court staff.
+Although they use a simplified justice system, SD has an extensive judicial branch website with resources for the public, litigants, attorneys, and the internal court staff.
 The South Dakota unified judicial system makes it easier for law enforcement, court representatives, and patrons to use.
 Unlike many states, SD does not have a District Court.

-Many court records in South Dakota will be available online and in person at the courthouses.
+The state offers public access to many court documents online and in person at the local county courthouses.
 Patrons can contact the Court Clerk to obtain copies of most files.
 However, confidential and sealed records will not be available, and this may include juvenile and adoption records.
-They have all criminal court records online from 1989 until the present.
+They have all criminal records online from 1989 until the present.
 For civil cases, they go back to 2003.
-The federal government prohibits the inclusion of personal identifiers and other private information from being included in public court records.
-Therefore, things like home addresses, bank information, social security numbers, tax IDs, children's names, and other types of information will be redacted from the files before they are made public.
+The federal government prohibits the inclusion of personal identifiers and other private information from being included in public records.
+Therefore, things like home addresses, bank information, social security numbers, tax IDs, children's names, some vital records, and other types of information will be redacted from the files before they are made public.
 Patrons of the court can always consult the clerk of courts about what is available and what is not.

-South Dakota's Judicial Branch website is organized well for the self-represented litigant and the general public.
+The state's Judicial Branch website (sd.gov) is organized well for the self-represented litigant and the general public.
 The site has an entire page of forms, legal assistance, along with quick links to the court calendar, federal court information, areas of interest on domestic violence, parenting help, mediation and resources for veterans.
 Additionally, they offer an e-filing option and allow users to make payments for fines, fees, and other court-related charges and file documents electronically.
 They also have a court records search so individuals can find their own case or look up a case they are interested in.
 The court provides detailed guides to ease patrons through the process of filing a court case.

-Try Infotracer to search for South Dakota court records within minutes.
-Using Infotracer, access thousands of court cases in South Dakota, including the areas of Minnehaha County, Pennington County, and Lincoln County.
-Per the Freedom of Information Act and the South Dakota Rapid City, Brookings, Dewey, Fall River, Perkins, Sioux Falls, Sunshine Law SDCL Chapter 1-27, Infotracer can offer criminal court records, civil cases, family and probate court matters, bankruptcies and more!
+Try Infotracer to search for SD court records within minutes.
+Using Infotracer, access thousands of SD court cases, including the areas of Minnehaha County, Pennington County, and Lincoln County.
+Per the Freedom of Information Act and the South Dakota Rapid City, Brookings, Dewey, Fall River, Perkins, Sioux Falls, Sunshine Law SDCL Chapter 1-27, Infotracer can offer criminal records, civil cases, family and probate court matters, bankruptcies and more!

-Anyone can conduct a private court records search without reason or obtaining any permission.
+Anyone can conduct a private record search without reason or obtaining any permission.
 The only court records that will not be available are files sealed by court order or by state laws such as juvenile records.

 Enjoy free instant access to SD public records from circuit courts and magistrate courts in all seven judicial districts.
 The best way to lookup court cases online is by using Infotracer and a South Dakota state court records search by name.